35 Top Fishing Lakes in Texas: Expert Guide (July 2026)

 Best bass fishing rod and reel combinations:

-• Medium-heavy 7' rod with 6.4:1 reel for all-around use
+• Medium-heavy 7' rod with 6.4:1 reel for versatile all-around fishing

-• Medium-action spinning outfit for finesse presentations
+• Medium-action spinning outfit for finesse presentations in clear water

 • Extra-heavy flipping stick for punching matted vegetation